yahiarefaiea/rapida/readme.md

 7. Integrate browsersync with localtunnel.
 8. add testing stuff and test config like reporter into the bin folder instead of scripts.
 9. Use `const timestamp = new Date() // timestamp or timestamps?` in the `webpack.config.prod.js`.
+10. Include http and mock api calls and generate mock data to `./data/db.json`.

 ## Issues:
 1. Static files are not updated when modified.